 5G Mobiles will be more voice search ready, with phones now being more trigger ready, used more frequently and consumers expecting faster search speed.

 5G is going to increase mobile device use in general due to their ever-expanding processing power for controlling the home i.e. heating systems, home lighting, doorbells and entertainment such as music and gaming.
+Many Apps vs websites are already there leading this.

 In fact, it’s free to play mobile gaming that is driving the huge growth for game developers.